hodossy/django-nlf/docs/index.rst

 Welcome to Django Natural Language Filter's documentation!
 ==========================================================

-Django NLF provides a simple and easy way to filter :class:`QuerySets <django.db.models.QuerySet>`.
+Django NLF provides a simple and easy way to filter :class:`QuerySets <django:django.db.models.QuerySet>`.
 This natural language approach enables building nested complex queries quickly for your users, which are otherwise cumbersome with other libraries.

 .. warning::